 And I think because we’d had a previous healthy pregnancy, I convinced myself my worries were just that – my own worries.
 Not founded on anything concrete.
-Even when our first pregnancy test was negative, our second faulty and our third only faint.
+Even when our first pregnancy test was negative (taken too early), our second faulty (didn’t pee on the stick long enough) and our third only faint (but conclusive).
 I pushed the worries away, told myself I was being ridiculous, told myself with every day further along we got, that it was all in my head.

 The only experience we have of pregnancy is Evie, where we were lucky to get pregnant straight away, have a low risk pregnancy, a problem free birth and a healthy happy child.
 Why would we expect anything different?
 Until you’ve known loss you don’t prepare for it.
 And so even though the signs were all there, and maybe deep down I knew that the little life that had begun growing inside me wasn’t destined for this world, I definitely wasn’t prepared for those niggling fears I was dismissing to become a very harsh reality.
 I wasn’t prepared for the indignity I’d feel at having the future we’d begun to imagine pulled out from under us and having to adjust to the fact that that picture I saw in front of us, is now unable to ever be.